hilary/lucas-meta/scratch/challenge.md

 ordering is determined by the date of the most recent particle, per artist source.

+Allow a user to choose between a preset list of artists (2+).
+Ensure that the artists are relatively popular with sufficient content.

 The output and all user interactions on the page can by very simple - we are NOT looking for the prettiest page and are more concerned with basic user interactions and particle ordering.
 The particle listing only needs to show

 * provider name
 * particle date